 The Licensee shall undertake appropriate corrective measures to mitigate impacts on surface drainage resulting from the Licensee’s operations.

-The Licensee shall conduct visual inspections for runoff/seepage, and conduct sampling where turbidity is observed, for all construction activity during spring freshet and during and after remarkable rainfall events.
+The Licensee shall conduct visual inspections for runoff/seepage, and conduct sampling where turbidity is observed, for all Construction activity during spring freshet and during and after remarkable rainfall events.

-All surface runoff during the construction of any facilities, where flow may directly or indirectly enter a Waterbody, or discharge to tundra at Monitoring Program Stations ST-10 and MMS-9, shall be sampled Weekly and not exceed the following Effluent quality limits:
+All surface runoff during the Construction of any facilities, where flow may directly or indirectly enter a Waterbody, or discharge to tundra at Monitoring Program Stations ST-10 and MMS-9, shall be sampled Weekly and not exceed the following Effluent quality limits: